kineticfire-labs/clojure-control-flow/README.md

 of it if it is not a list already.
 If there are no more forms, then returns the result.
 If there are more forms, then evaluates the `continue-fn`, which takes exactly one argument:  the output from the evaluation of the current form.
-If the `continue-fn` returns `false`, then returns the current result (and does not continue evaluating the forms) else if `true` then continues evaluating the forms by binding `name` to the result for the second form, and so on until no forms remain.
+If the `continue-fn` returns `false`, then returns the current result (and does not continue evaluating the forms) else if `true` then continues evaluating the forms by binding `name` to the result from the first form, and so on until no forms remain.
 The `continue-fn` is not called if there are no forms or on the result from the evaluation of the last form.